uccser/cs-field-guide/text/en/chapters/coding-compression.md

 and another by [Tom Scott](https://www.youtube.com/watch?v=JsTptu56GM8) {panel end}

-In practice Huffman's code isn't usually applied to letters, but to things like the lengths of run length codes (some lengths will be more common than others), or the match length of a point for a LZ code (again, some lengths will be more common than others), or the parameters in a JPEG or MP3 file.
+In practice Huffman's code isn't usually applied to letters, but to things like the lengths of run length codes (some lengths will be more common than others), or the match length of a point for a Ziv-Lempel code (again, some lengths will be more common than others), or the parameters in a JPEG or MP3 file.
 By using a Huffman code instead of a simple binary code, these methods get just a little more compression for the data.